In this lesson you can learn about mixtures and solutions.

 When a substance dissolves in a liquid a solution is made.

-The liquid in which a substance dissolves to form a solution is called a solvent.
+When a liquid dissolves a substance to form a solution it is a solvent.

-The substance that dissolves is called the ‘solute’.
+The substance that dissolves in a solvent is called the ‘solute’.

 When a solute dissolves in a solvent, that mixture is called a ‘solution’.